-10.2.C Tires
+10.2.D Tires

-10.2.C.1 Solar cars must be fitted with tires that are compliant with US DOT standards or similar equivalent.
+10.2.D.1 Solar cars shall be fitted with tires that are compliant with US DOT standards, UNECE Regulation 30 or UNECE Regulation 75, as indicated by a DOT or E approval marking on the tire.

-10.2.C.2 Tires shall be loaded and inflated within the manufacturer's rating at all times during vehicle operation.
+10.2.D.2 Tires shall be loaded and inflated within the manufacturer's rating at all times during vehicle operation.

-10.2.C.3 If the tire is deemed to be a tube-type tire as per the manufacturer's specification, the appropriate tire tubes shall be used.
+10.2.D.3 If the tire is deemed to be a tube-type tire as per the manufacturer's specification, the appropriate tire tubes shall be used.

-10.2.C.4 The speed rating of the tires must be more than the maximum speed of the solar car.
+10.2.D.4 The speed rating of the tires shall be more than the maximum speed of the solar car.
 If not, the solar car will be speed limited to the rating of the tire.

-10.2.C.5 The load rating of the tire must be more than the maximum static load imposed by the fully-laden solar car.
+10.2.D.5 The load rating of the tire shall be more than the maximum static load imposed by the fully-laden solar car.

-10.2.C.6 The tires must be free of any apparent defect.
+10.2.D.6 The tires shall be free of any apparent defect.

-10.2.D Wheels/Rims
+10.2.E Wheels/Rims

-The rim profile must be shown that it is in accordance with (or matches) the bead requirements of the tire as specified by the tire manufacturer.
+The rim profile shall be shown that it is in accordance with (or matches) the bead requirements of the tire as specified by the tire manufacturer.